Khadija Ismayilova: 2014 arrest and trial

 In April 2015, Tural Mustafayev, who had been allegedly incited to suicide by Ismayilova, revealed in an interview that he no longer wished to pursue a case against Ismayilova.
-He stated that beginning in December 2014, he had contacted the Office of the Attorney General asking to withdraw his original complaint which he had filed while "going through psychologically difficult times".
+He stated that beginning in December 2014, he had contacted the Office of the Attorney General asking to withdraw his original complaint, which he had filed while "going through psychologically difficult times".
 He denied being pressured by a third party into filing it, but did briefly mention that he was "detained" back in December soon after leaving a message on his Facebook page in which he expressed his intent to withdraw the complaint.
 Mustafayev's request was ignored, and he refused to comment on the reasons for this refusal.

 In September 2015, Khadija Ismayilova was found guilty on the counts of tax evasion and abuse of power, but acquitted on the count of inciting to suicide.
 She was sentenced to 7.5 years in prison.
 She had previously filed a case with the European Court of Human Rights stating that she had been held in prison beyond the pre-trial detention of two months following her December 2014 arrest.
 In January 2016, Amal Clooney announced that she would like to represent Ismayilova at the European Court of Human Rights.
 Ismayilova accepted the proposal.

 Ismayilova's arrest was condemned by the OSCE Representative on Freedom of the Media Dunja Mijatović, Reporters Without Borders, the Parliamentary Assembly of the Council of Europe President Anne Brasseur, the Broadcasting Board of Governors, the U.S. Department of State, Amnesty International, the Organized Crime and Corruption Reporting Project, Human Rights Watch, Freedom House, the Human Rights House Foundation, Index on Censorship, The Committee to Protect Journalists, the Civil Rights Defenders, the International Women's Media Foundation, the Civic Solidarity Platform, the International Press Institute, the European Union, the Global Investigative Journalism Network, and the Council of Europe Commissioner for Human Rights.

-2015 Sentence and Travel ban
+2015 sentence and travel ban

-In December 2014, Ismayilova was detained and in September 2015 she was sentenced to seven and a half years in prison on trumped-up charges.
-She was conditionally released in May 2016, but as of January 2020 she remained subject to a travel ban, unable to leave the country despite numerous applications to do so.
+In December 2014, Ismayilova was detained and in September 2015, she was sentenced to seven and a half years in prison on trumped-up charges.
+She was conditionally released in May 2016, but as of January 2020, she remained subject to a travel ban, unable to leave the country despite numerous applications to do so.
 Lawyers sought permission for her to travel to the UK to give evidence in the trial of Paul Radu, a Romanian journalist, co-founder and executive director of the investigative reporting group Organized Crime and Corruption Reporting Project (OCCRP).
-Radu was sued for defamation in London by Azerbaijani MP, Javanshir Feyziyev, over two articles in OCCRP's award-winning Azerbaijan Laundromat series about money-laundering out of Azerbaijan.
+Radu was sued for defamation in London by an Azerbaijani MP, Javanshir Feyziyev, over two articles in OCCRP's award-winning Azerbaijan Laundromat series about money-laundering out of Azerbaijan.
 Ismayilova, OCCRP's lead reporter in Azerbaijan, is a key witness in the case.